Ticking the box on public consultations: Enablers, repercussions, solutions?

-Find the Policy Brief here (in English) and here (in BHS).
+Find the Policy Brief here (in English) and here (in Albanian).

 (Non)transparency as a mirror of (ir)responsibility: How do the Government and state administration bodies report on their performance?